plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## Defaults matter and FLoC is opt-out by default

+The significant difference for site owners is that FLoC, unlike third-party cookies and Google Analytics, allows Google to profile users on any site on the web and not only on sites that integrate Google's products and scripts.

+According [to Google](https://github.com/WICG/floc#sites-which-interest-cohorts-will-be-calculated-on): "All sites with publicly routable IP addresses that the user visits when not in incognito mode will be included in the POC cohort calculation."

 Every website and every Chrome user will be opted into FLoC by default without any say in that choice.
 That is a decision Google has made for us all.

 There are ways to opt-out for those aware of this issue but we know that defaults matter and that most sites and users will never change the defaults.

 GDPR is an opt-in law so people need to opt into this type of tracking for advertising purposes and it would be great if Google makes FLoC opt-in rather than opt-out by default.

-## FLoC targets your site visitors by default

-The significant difference for site owners is that FLoC, unlike third-party cookies and Google Analytics, allows Google to profile users on any site on the web and not only on sites that integrate Google's products and scripts.

-According [to Google](https://github.com/WICG/floc#sites-which-interest-cohorts-will-be-calculated-on): "All sites with publicly routable IP addresses that the user visits when not in incognito mode will be included in the POC cohort calculation."

-## How to opt-out of FLoC as a web user: Do not use Google Chrome
+## How to opt-out of FLoC as a web user: Don't use Google Chrome

 Do not use Google Chrome.
 Use Firefox or Safari.
 Or use Chromium-based browsers such as Brave that have disabled FLoC.